petipoua/petipoua/README.md

 software leaning but open

-let's be bold and fast, we'll figure things out!
+let's be bold, fast, and useful to our users, we'll figure things out!

-my skills: backend (Python FastAPI), frontend (JS/TS Svelte), administrative/legal stuff (I have a master's in law + created a small SASU a few years ago), accounting basics, good English skills (i stream in English a few times per week)
+my skills: backend (Python FastAPI), frontend (JS/TS Svelte), French administrative/legal stuff (I have a master's in French law + created a small SASU, French unipersonal company, a few years ago), French accounting basics, good English skills (i stream in English a few times per week) + learning Rust right now

-current ideas (flexible): open source AI world model (LeCun style) layer for AI infrastructure on top of existing LLM systems
+current ideas (flexible): open source AI world model (LeCun style) layer on top of existing LLM infra; devtool bricks for the next generation of AI systems? something like that?

 ## what I built